 Guess what?
 They both like having alone time!
 They also get along with children and are very affectionate.
 Both breeds are intelligent, trainable, and generally get along well with other dogs.
 They love their doggy playtime!

 So, so far we know the Irish wolfhound dog is tall.
 But, what else do we know about them?

-Well, they have a very thick and coarse coat of hair that needs to be regularly brushed and sheds year round.
-But, this dog won’t need a bath more than a couple times a year.
+Well, they have a very thick and coarse coat of hair that needs to be regularly brushed and which sheds year-round.
+However, this dog won’t need a bath more than a couple of times a year.
 Yay!

 The hair on its face and around its eyes will be wiry, long, and can use a trim every so often.